WilliamQLiu/williamqliu.github.io/_posts/2018-03-21-kubernetes.md

 1. Create a configmap with the conf.d/<my_integration (e.g. amazon_msk.d)>/conf.yaml file
 2. Volume and Volumemap the configmap to the pod

+### Updating ConfigMap

+If you delete a configmap, it'll come back up again quickly (few seconds).

 ## Secrets